HoTT/Coq-HoTT/STYLE.md

   Here are some tips:
-  - If `apply` fails with a unification error you think it shouldn't have, try `rapply`.
+  - If `apply` fails with a unification error you think it shouldn't have, try `nrapply`.
-  - If `rapply` loops on typeclass resolution, try `rapply'` or `nrapply'`.
-The former starts with as many arguments as possible and tries decreasing the number.
-The latter will stop Coq from doing a typeclass search.
-Similarly, if `refine` loops, try `nrefine`.
+  - If you want to use type class resolution as well, try `rapply`.
+    But it's better to use `nrapply` if it works.
+  - You could add a prime to the tactic, to try with many arguments first, decreasing the number on each try.
   - If you don't want Coq to create evars for certain subgoals, add an `s` to the tactic name to make it use `simple refine`.

+- `lhs`, `lhs_V`, `rhs`, `rhs_V`:  Defined in `Basics/Tactics`.
+  These are tacticals that apply a specified tactic to one side of an equality.
+E.g. `lhs nrapply concat_1p.`

 - `transparent assert`: Defined in `Basics/Overture`, this tactic is like `assert` but produces a transparent subterm rather than an